 You might say to yourself why aren’t I charging for these hours, they are not profitable.
 But in fact they can be.
 Ok so you utilize non billable hours to entertain new clients, sales pitching, working on developing your business.
 Therefore, these un-billed hours can lead to increased clients, sales and profitability.
 Not all will convert, but when you see the new clients signing up then that will boost your confidence in scheduling non billable work.
-Easily make a piece of work non billable by editing the Booking Rate of the piece of work.
-You will need to adjust both internally and externally accordingly.
+Easily make a piece of work non billable by editing the Booking rate of the piece of work.

 Impact on Project Spend

-The non billable work will essentially not count towards your spend once it is marked as a non billable rate of 0.00.
+By default, the non billable work will essentially not count towards your spend once it is marked as a non billable.
+Report filters allow you to include or exclude, show billable data.
 Regardless of which rates are selected, Hub Planner allows for tracking the amount of non billable work is a valuable asset to the planning and scheduling software.

 What to look out for

 Hub Planner uses a strict hierarchy when using the rates in the budget and spend calculations.
 The hierarchy is as follows:

 Also, it’s good to note here that resource rates will support any historical rates.
 So, for example, if a rate changes at some point of time for a resource, let’s say a salary upgrade, or perhaps a new rate for level change.
 Historical rate information on previous work is cleverly saved and remains undisturbed within the platform.
 Find out more on how to best utilize the Billing Rates, Project Spend & Budget Management extension